lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 The first thing to know about Rust is that you will die.
 A lot.
 It's a grind and the more loot you gather the more frustrating it is.
 It's a part of the game though so don't sweat it, and don't expect sympathy from other players.

+<small>NOTE: This article is written at the time of [devblog 163](http://rust.facepunch.com/blog/devblog-163/) and may be out of date and innacurate after future updates.</small>

 ## The Basics

 Once you've banged on some trees and [nodes](http://rust.wikia.com/wiki/Rocks) with your rock and collected some hemp there are a few items you'll want to craft (via "Q" or the quick craft menu):